rafgarciaa/ReactiveAnalytics/client/README.md

             |-- components: rendering elements for the parent container
             |-- graphql: fragments and connections for the parent container
         |-- rt-theme: files used to generate the global style of the client

-## Testing

-### Run Tests:

-`$ yarn test`

-### Setup Vitest VSCode extension

-1. Download Version 0.2.32 of Vitest VSCode extension here: https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer&ssr=false#version-history
-   - We are downloading an older version because the newest one breaks when running tests and debugging
-2. Install extension in VSCode from VSIX file
-3. yarn install Vitest at the root folder of RA (the extension expects vitest to be installed at the root folder)
-4. You should now see a flask on your sidebar tools, click into it and the extension should now be configured

 ## Progressive Web App (PWA)